Michael S. Lee

 I am fortunate to be supported by Reid Simmons and Henny Admoni, and am part of the Human and Robot Partners (HARP) Lab.

 As AI agents increasingly enter human society, it is paramount that their decision making and behaviors are transparent (i.e. understandable and predictable) to humans.
-Thus, I research how AI agents may intuitively convey their decision making to humans by selecting and showing their behavior in key contexts.
+Thus, I research how AI agents can select and show its key decisions and behaviors to humans, toward helping humans generalize to the AI's overall decision making in a particular domain.

-I previously completed a Master's at Carnegie Mellon with Red Whittaker and Nathan Michael studying autonomous radiation source localization.
+I previously completed a Master's at Carnegie Mellon in robotics with Red Whittaker and Nathan Michael researching autonomous radiation source localization.
 And before that, I graduated from Princeton University ('16) with degrees in Mechanical & Aerospace Engineering and a certificate in Robotics & Intelligent Systems.
-My undergraduate thesis on modeling uncertainty in stereo visual odometry was advised by Nathan Michael and Jianxiong Xiao.
+My undergraduate thesis in computer vision on modeling uncertainty in feature-based visual odometry was advised by Nathan Michael and Jianxiong Xiao.

-I plan to transition into industry in 2024, and am currently looking for opportunities related to my research interests (including but not limited to explainable AI, value/AI alignment, and human-AI interaction).
+I plan to transition into industry in 2024, and am currently looking for opportunities related to my research interests (including but not limited to explainable AI, AI alignment/safety, human-AI interaction, and robotics).

 profile photo